scalikejdbc/scalikejdbc-cookbook/en/08_unittest.md

 ## ConnectionPoolContext

-ConnectionPoolContext allows you to dynamically switch the database connection on runtime.
+ConnectionPoolContext allows you to dynamically switch the database connection at runtime.
 You can use it as an implicit parameter.

 Let's think you're going to write some tests for the following method.